 According to research, the Food and Drug Administration (FDA) still approve the use of smelling salts to revive someone who has fainted.
 However, there is no proof to support their use for enhanced athletic performance.

-To use smelling salts effectively, a person should hold smelling salts about 10 centimeters (cm) from the nose.
+To use smelling salts effectively, a person should hold smelling salts about

 The FDA-approved use of smelling salts is to revive a person who has fainted.
 However, some athletes believe that using smelling salts will make them more alert, perform better, and increase their overall strength.